jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (a) the regions of Northland, Auckland, Waikato, Bay of Plenty, Gisborne, and Hawke’s Bay:
     (b) the districts of Tararua, Masterton, Carterton, South Wairarapa, Manawatū, and Rangitikei
   - **affected associate** is defined in section GB 48(1) (Defined terms for sections GB 45 and GB 46) for the purposes of sections GB 45 and GB 46 (which relate to arrangements involving money not at risk)
+  - **affected class** is defined in section FP 3 (Definitions for the purposes of subpart FP) for the purposes of subpart FP (Tax relief for emergencies)
+  - **affected depreciable property** is defined in section FP 3 (Definitions for the purposes of subpart FP) for the purposes of subpart FP (Tax relief for emergencies)
+  - **affected depreciation loss** is defined in section FP 3 (Definitions for the purposes of subpart FP) for the purposes of subpart FP (Tax relief for emergencies)
+  - **affected depreciation recovery income** is defined in section FP 3 (Definitions for the purposes of subpart FP) for the purposes of subpart FP (Tax relief for emergencies)
+  - **affected improvement to land** is defined in section FP 3 (Definitions for the purposes of subpart FP) for the purposes of subpart FP (Tax relief for emergencies)
+  - **affected property** is defined in section FP 3 (Definitions for the purposes of subpart FP) for the purposes of subpart FP (Tax relief for emergencies)
+  - **affected revenue property** is defined in section FP 3 (Definitions for the purposes of subpart FP) for the purposes of subpart FP (Tax relief for emergencies)
   - **after-income tax earnings**
   - **after-income tax loss**
   - **agent** means a person declared by this Act to be an agent for the purposes of income tax